 Based on significant contributions to the International Guide Academy and the Travel and Tourism Industry, as well as 10 or more years of instructing at IGA, Connie Dineen, Sid Wilson, and Doug Paterson recently were named as "Senior Instructors".

 Connie instructs in both of the IGA courses.
-She is currently doing Tours associated with the Smithsonian Institute in Washington, D.C.
+She is currently doing tours to Cuba for Friendly Planet Travel.
 Most of her assignments have been in the USA and Canada and have been on motorcoaches and cruise ships.
 Connie has researched and planned routes for Saga Holidays as well as being a Tour Director for them.
 She continues her work as a senior instructor at IGA in the USA, Canada and Mexico and aboard the Norwegian Dawn and Norwegian Star, in addition to continuing to be an active Tour Director.
+She is also a volunteer at the Governor's Mansion in Denver and is a model for vintage clothing fashion shows.
 In 2011: "I was awarded the Quarto Mondo Award from International Travel News which means that I have traveled to over one fourth of the world's countries."
-Contact Connie if you wish at: firstname.lastname@example.org
+She has visited 46 of the 50 US states and over 85 countries.
+Contact Connie if you wish at: email@example.com

 Sid Wilson, CTG, CITM, was one of the first graduates of the International Guide Academy when it came to the USA from London.
-He brings 20+ years of experience in the industry to the classroom and graduated from the Tour Guide Program in 1990 and the International Tour Director program in 1993.
+He brings 25+ years of experience in the industry to the classroom and graduated from the Tour Guide Program in 1990 and the International Tour Director program in 1993.
 Sid has been a docent and guide at the Black American West Museum and Heritage center.
-He was chairperson of the board for the Academy of Travel and Tourism in Denver and Sid currently serves as a Denver Public Library Commissioner; on the board of directors for the National Academy Foundation's Academy of Hospitality and Tourism for Denver Public Schools; member of board of directors for Denver Metro Convention and Visitors Bureau; Past Chairman of the board of directors for the Black American West Museum and Heritage Center; member board of directors for the Center of the American West; member board of directors for Colorado Historical Society's African American Advisory Council; past board member and vice-chair of Historic Denver; past member of Historic Preservation State Review Board; Vice Chairman board of directors for the James P. Beckwourth Mountain Club and many other volunteer efforts.
+He was chairperson of the board for the Academy of Travel and Tourism in Denver: former Denver Public Library Commissioner; former board chairman for the National Academy Foundation's Academy of Hospitality and Tourism for Denver Public Schools; member of board of directors for Visit Denver; Past Chairman of the board of directors for the Black American West Museum and Heritage Center; emeritus board director for the Center of the American West; former board chairman for Colorado Historical Society's African American Advisory Council; past board member and vice-chair of Historic Denver; past member of Historic Preservation State Review Board; founding member and former board chair for the James P. Beckwourth Mountain Club; Current Chairman of the Board for the Lincoln Hills Cares Foundation; and many other volunteer efforts.

 Sid is President and owner of A Private Guide, Inc. since 1991.
 His company has over 150 different itineraries being offered and his company specializes in cultural and heritage tours, city and mountain sightseeing, skiing, hiking, horseback riding, river rafting, narrow-gauge railroads, high country festivals and more.
 The most popular tours provided are the City Highlights and the Foothills tours.

 "IGA provided a gateway into a world of enrichment and satisfaction and prepared me to run a successful business in the Tourism Industry."
 Sid has performed in Tour Management and Tour Guiding positions and is a Tour Operator.
 His tours have taken him as far away as South Africa.
 He is a senior instructor in the Tour Manager and Tour Guide courses in the USA and in Mexico.
 Sid is a published author and a weekly contributor to Denver's Urban Spectrum Weekly Blog.
-Contact is: email@example.com His company website is: www.aprivateguide.com
+In 2013, he was elected to the Colorado Tourism Hall of Fame.
+Contact is: firstname.lastname@example.org His company website is: www.aprivateguide.com

 Doug Paterson, CITM, a graduate of the International Tour Manager program has 35+ years experience as an International Tour Manager, Tour Guide, Driver/Guide, motorcoach operator, and Manager of Training, Safety and Operations for motorcoach companies.
 His Tour Managing and Tour Guiding have been in Alaska, the South Pacific and Asia.
 Doug holds his Masters Degree (MBA) from the University of Colorado and has years of prior teaching experience.
 As a senior instructor, he advises the students in the fields of Tour Manager/Driver teamwork and emergencies on the road in the Tour Manager and Tour Guide courses.
 Contact is: email@example.com